-- 5.1 Section 38 (1) of the Localism Act 2011 requires English (and Welsh) local authorities to prepare a Pay Policy Statement for 2012/13 and for each financial year after that.
-The Bill as initially drafted referred solely to chief officers (a term which includes both statutory and non-statutory chief officers, and their deputies); but amendments reflecting concerns over low pay and also drawing on Will Hutton's 2011 review of fair pay in the public sector introduced requirements to compare the policies on remunerating chief officers and other employees, and to set out the policy on the lowest paid. - 5.2 The Act defines remuneration widely, to include not just pay but also charges, fees, allowances, benefits in kind, increases in/enhancements of pension entitlements, and termination payments. - 5.3 In terms of process the Pay Policy Statement: - Must be approved formally by the full Council; - Must be approved by the end of March each year; - Can be amended in-year; - Must be published on the Authority's website (and in any other way the Authority chooses); - Must be complied with when the Authority sets the terms and conditions for a Chief Officer. - 5.4 The Act also requires an authority to have regard to any statutory guidance on the subject issued or approved by the Secretary of State.
+- 5.1 Section 38 (1) of the Localism Act 2011 requires English (and Welsh) local authorities to prepare a pay policy statement for 2012/13 and for each financial year after that.
+The bill as initially drafted referred solely to chief officers (a term which includes both statutory and non-statutory chief officers, and their deputies); but amendments reflecting concerns over low pay and also drawing on Will Hutton's 2011 review of fair pay in the public sector introduced requirements to compare the policies on remunerating chief officers and other employees, and to set out the policy on the lowest paid. - 5.2 The Act defines remuneration widely, to include not just pay but also charges, fees, allowances, benefits in kind, increases in/enhancements of pension entitlements, and termination payments. - 5.3 In terms of process the Pay Policy Statement - Must be approved formally by the full Council - Must be approved by the end of March each year - Can be amended in-year - Must be published on the Authority's website (and in any other way the Authority chooses) - Must be complied with when the Authority sets the terms and conditions for a Chief Officer. - 5.4 The Act also requires an Authority to have regard to any statutory guidance on the subject issued or approved by the Secretary of State.
 Statutory recommendations have been issued on pay multiples (within a wider code of recommended practice) on data transparency and a broader set of statutory guidance on the publication of pay policy statements.
-The statutory guidance emphasises that each local authority has the autonomy to take its own decisions on pay and pay policies.
+The statutory guidance emphasises that each Local Authority has the autonomy to take its own decisions on pay and pay policies.

 - 5.5 The Act sets out that in the context of managing scarce public resources, remuneration at all levels needs to be adequate to secure and retain high quality employees dedicated to the service of the public, but at the same time needs to avoid being unnecessarily generous or otherwise excessive (and seen as such).
-Each local authority will have its own way of balancing those factors, with legitimately differing emphases reflecting differing circumstances. - 5.6 As well as being required to set out certain of its policies on pay, a local authority is required to use the pay policy statement to set out its policies on paying charges, fees (such as for the local returning officer or joint authority duties) allowances and benefits in kind. - 5.7 Although not required by the Act or statutory guidance, in order to support the need for transparency the pay policy statement should include the percentage rate at which the employers pension contributions have been set for the year in question together with the employee contribution rates. - 5.8 As the annual pay award for 2018/19 for all negotiating bodies has yet to be agreed the figures given within the pay policy statement are based on the pay levels from 1st April 2017 (JNC Chief Officers) and 1st November 2017 (NJC & Red Book employees).
+Each Local Authority will have its own way of balancing those factors, with legitimately differing emphases reflecting differing circumstances. - 5.6 As well as being required to set out certain of its policies on pay, a Local Authority is required to use the pay policy statement to set out its policies on paying charges, fees (such as for the local returning officer or joint authority duties) allowances and benefits in kind. - 5.7 Although not required by the Act or statutory guidance, in order to support the need for transparency the pay policy statement should include the percentage rate at which the employers pension contributions have been set for the year in question together with the employee contribution rates. - 5.8 The pay awards for NJC Green Book, Chief Executives, JNC Chief Officers and Craft and Associated Employees have all been agreed to be effective from the 1st April 2019.
+On this basis figures quoted for employee salaries in Annex 1 are as at 1st April 2019.